Ji Hujur

 Ji Hujur (জ্বী হুজুর) is a Bangladeshi Bengali-language Drama film.
 It was directed by Jakir Hossain Raju.
 It stars Symon Sadik, Sara Zerin, Jemi, Anan, Kazi Hayat, Abbas Ullah Shikder, Nasrin, and Anamika.
 This film was the debut film of Symon Sadik and Sara Zerin.

 Plot

 Its story is about a simple and pious young and religious person named Abdur Rahman (Symon Sadik) who comes to Dhaka to a relative's home for a job.
 Here he meets with a cunning girl named Bunty (Sara Zerin).
-The story falls into a twist as Bunty begins to love Abdur Rahman and he starts to chase a team of gangsters.
+The story takes a twist as Bunty begins to love Abdur Rahman, and he starts to chase a team of gangsters.